Washington state town mulls disincorporation, citing finances

 A petition signed by about 150 Gold Bar citizens blames disgruntled residents using the state's Public Records Act "to flood our city with multiple large requests that accomplish nothing."

-Attorney Anne Block, named as plaintiff in a number of lawsuits filed against Gold Bar, did not immediately return calls by Reuters.
-Block's Seattle attorney, Bill Crittenden, said he filed one public records suit on behalf of Block in February 2009 over why a city maintenance worker was fired.
+Attorney Anne Block, named as plaintiff in many of the suits filed against Gold Bar, said she sued to force the town to comply with public records laws and would continue to press her case.
+Her Seattle attorney, Bill Crittenden, said he filed one public records suit on behalf of Block in February 2009 over why a city maintenance worker was fired.

 Before Beavers came into office, Gold Bar "had a mayor who was running the city on a Blackberry and using a private AOL account for city business.
 In 2008, that should not have been done," Crittenden told Reuters.

-The city's call for disincorporation was "very unusual", said Pat Mason, senior legal consultant for Municipal Research and Services Center in Seattle.
-Only five other Washington cities have dissolved their incorporations, Mason told Reuters.
+The city's call for disincorporation was "very unusual," said Pat Mason, senior legal consultant for Municipal Research and Services Center in Seattle.
+Only five other Washington cities have dissolved their incorporation, Mason told Reuters.

 Westlake, with a population of 440, disincorporated in 1972, and Elberton, population 62, did so in 1966, as did three other towns during the 1920s and 1930s, Mason said.